wp-plugins/bookingcom-affiliate-plugin/readme.txt

 = A calendar that gets it =

-Most booking site ask travelers to use dropdowns and dates.
+Most booking sites ask travelers to use dropdowns and dates.
 This plugin allows your customers to use a cross-browser compatible calendar.
 Travelers can see the date in context of the upcoming weeks and navigate from one month to another.
 For instance, travelers won't simply pick "20/01/2015", they will actually select "Tue, 20 Jan.
 2015"... in their own language (autodetected or forced, you decide).
 Also, to make it foolproof, the calendar adjusts itself so the departure date can't be earlier than the arrival date.

 = Manage your search boxes centrally =